katriellucas/lecarde-2/README.md

 ## Usage
 To get the reworked game builds, go to "Releases", choose the latest "v*. *. *-alpha" tag and find the .exe file.
 The .exe file is the generated executable, while the .mfa file is the (recovered) Clickteam Fusion project file necessary to generate the .exe (note in this game's case, it requires some extensions from Clickteam Fusion 2.5 Developer builds to be opened).

-Note that the original game is infamous for the compatibility for controllers if your computers are unlucky so it left the controller preference blank.
+Note that the original game is infamous for the compatibility issue for controllers if your computers are unlucky so it left the controller preference blank.
 Here's a valid workaround to this issue if you encountered it like us:

 In Control Panel→ Devices and printers, find PS4 controller (usually labeled as "Wireless Controller"), right click "Wireless Controller" label to find controller setting, then click "advance..." to go into advance setting of "Wireless Controller", and be sure the "Wireless Controller" is checked as the preference.